tango-controls/tango-kernel-followup/2018-09-14/Agenda.md

 3. Tango Source Distribution (Solaris contribution)
 4. Next Tango kernel and documentation meeting (where and when?)
 5. Go through main issues and define priorities
+6. Waltz new release deployment at ESRF
+7. JetBrains OS license renewal
-6. AOB (JTango?, PyTango?, ...?)
+8. AOB (JTango?, PyTango?, ...?)
-7. Status of Actions defined in the previous meetings
+9. Status of Actions defined in the previous meetings